Sometimes we get asked, “What’s the best way to vacuum the house for allergies and asthma?”

 - Second, what other features should I look for in a vacuum cleaner for allergies?

 Most house cleaning specialists recommend reducing clutter to cut down on dust.
 A shag rug, or any plush carpet, if it’s not well-maintained, is a dust trap.
+So a good vacuum for high-pile carpet is a good choice in house.

 But that doesn’t mean you need to throw out all the décor.
 Instead, what you need is a vacuum with the right characteristics to maintain high-pile carpet.
 That’s how you’ll cover all the bases with one tool.